 I find the most enjoyable bits of teaching is taking students through a work - historical, literary, whatever - and helping the student discover the references and connections the author of that work was making, what he or she was trying to say, and to whom - to try to uncover someone else's intellectual world.

-University of California-Santa Barbara - Current Grad Student, History
+Graduate Degree: University of California-Santa Barbara - Doctor of Philosophy, History

 GRE Quantitative: 149